Vigilante13/intro-to-re/jobs.md

   - Do you have any experience with "X" disassembler?
   - Tell me about any relavant job experience.

 Overall, reverse engineering is a very difficult field to start getting into.
-It requires a lot of knowledge of programming languages and Computer Architectures, included Embedded Systems.
+It requires a lot of knowledge of programming languages and computer architectures, including embedded systems.

 You have to assess a program creatively and look to see how to document vulnerabilities in a function or attempt to understand program execution using the tools you have at your disposal.